Vyral/kenneth-kelly/_posts/2019-12-10-how-ippi-can-serve-you.md

 {% include youtube.html %}

 <center><em>There is a property valuation tool that can greatly improve your estate agency business.
-It’s called iPPi, and here’s what it can do for you.</em></center>
+It&rsquo;s called iPPi, and here&rsquo;s what it can do for you.</em></center>

 <br>Today I’m answering the common question, “What is iPPi?”